erencantatar/NDDL-predictive-coding/README.md

 - [ ] trainen (plot MSE), inference, reconstructen (print r van alle lagen), crossmodality.
 - [ ] Hoe berekenen we de MSE voor reconstruction na sensor drop out? (average pakken en dan de reconstruction vergelijken met average?)
 - [ ] supervised learning, bij training (clamped input (audio en visueel) en output (output unit voor bv de 1)).
 - [ ] reconstructie op basis van label van beiden modalities, en als je nog 1 sensor hebt.

+## Questions for Parva
+- Why does the model not include top-down errors?
+- Why doesnt it work when we try to infer one modality based on the joint representation when we give an input image for instance?
+It seems like there is an average stored in the joint modality and nothing else is happening.